-Amiodarone is very lipophilic, which causes it to slowly accumulate in adipose and other tissues, giving it a half-life of 1 month.
+Amiodarone is very lipophilic, which causes it to slowly accumulate in adipose and other tissues, giving it a very long half-life of 1 month.

 Class IV drugs

 These drugs are Ca2+ channel blockers.
 This channel is important for the phase 0 in pacemaker cells.
-Verapamil and diltiazem are the important drugs here.
+Verapamil is the most important drug here.

 These drugs have no proarrhythmic effect, which makes them safer to use than other antiarrhythmics.

-As stated earlier are there some drugs that can be used antiarrhythmically but aren’t included in the Vaughan Williams classification.
+As stated earlier are there some drugs that can be used antiarrhythmically but aren’t included in the original Vaughan Williams classification.
 In newer forms of the Vaughan Williams classification, they’re called class V drugs.

-The most important ones are adenosine, magnesium sulphate and vernakalant.
+The most important ones are digoxin, adenosine, magnesium sulphate and vernakalant.

 Adenosine is used to terminate paroxysmal supraventricular tachycardias.